Coloring Cotsen: Tigers Sis Boom Ah!

 Image from Netflix’s KPop Demon Hunters, 2025

 Following the suggestions of colleagues Minjie Chen, Cotsen Children’s Library Cataloging Team Leader, and Flora Kim, Metadata Operations Specialist, I tapped the the Princeton University Library catalog to acquire The Collection of Korean Folk Paintings (Kyonggi University Museum, 2001).
-This three-volume set features an incredible array of art, but it was the tigers and magpies I was seeking!
+This three-volume set features an incredible array of art, but it was the tigers and magpies I was seeking.
+Here are a few more images:

 The Collection of Korean Folk Paintings (Kyonggi University Museum, 2001).
 Princeton University Library.